Floer theory and flips: Broken divisors

 is immediate, and uniform if $|p_1| > k^{-1/2}$ since $s'_{p,k}$ is Gaussian in $k^{1/2} z_1$.
 The bound

-follows from the fact that $z_1/p_1$ is holomorphic to leading order; see Auroux \cite[Proof of Proposition 3]{auroux:remark} where similar approximately holomorphic sections were used to simplify Donaldson's construction. \end{proof}
+follows from the fact that $z_1/p_1$ is holomorphic to leading order; see Auroux \cite[Proof of Proposition 3]{auroux:remark} where similar approximately holomorphic sections were used to simplify Donaldson's construction \cite{don:symp}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{ddexists}] Let $\XX = X_{\subset} \cup_Y X_{\supset}$ be a broken symplectic manifold.
-The sections $s_{\subset,k}, s_{\supset,k}$ from Lemma \ref{extlem} are already asymptotically holomorphic and uniformly transverse in a neighborhood of size $\sqrt{k}$ around $Y$.
-Recall that in Donaldson's construction, one has for each $k$ a collection of subsets $V_0 \subset \ldots V_N = X$, where $N$ is independent of $k$, and one shows that given a combination of the local Gaussians that is approximately holomorphic and transverse section $s_{k,i}$ on $V_i$, that one can adjust the coefficients of the locally Gaussian functions so that approximately holomorphic and transverse over $V_{i+1}$.
+\begin{proof}[Proof of Theorem \ref{ddexists}] We first perturb on the hypersurface, and then use the special perturbations in the previous lemma to perturb away from the hypersurface so that the restriction is unchanged.
+Let $\XX = X_{\subset} \cup_Y X_{\supset}$ be a broken symplectic manifold.
+The sections $s_{\subset,k}, s_{\supset,k}$ from Lemma \ref{extlem} are already asymptotically holomorphic and uniformly transverse in a neighborhood of size $Ck^{-1/2}$ around $Y$.
+Recall that in Donaldson's construction \cite{don:symp}, one has for each $k$ a collection of subsets $V_0 \subset \lldots V_N = X$, where $N$ is independent of $k$, and one shows that given a combination of the local Gaussians that is approximately holomorphic and transverse section $s_{k,i}$ on $V_i$, that one can adjust the coefficients of the locally Gaussian functions so that the section is approximately holomorphic and transverse over $V_{i+1}$.
 Here we may use sections $s_{p,k}$ in Lemma \ref{conclem} for $p$ of distance at least $k^{-1/2}$ to achieve transversality off of $Y$.
 More precisely, in Donaldson's construction \cite[p.
 681]{don:symp} taking $V_0$ to be, rather than empty, a neighborhood of size $k^{-1/2}$ around $Y$.
 Thus only the initial step of Donaldson's construction is different. \end{proof}